ghazalkhateeb/PolybotServicePython/README.md

 Telegram webhook integration for real-time interaction.

 ## Prerequisites
-Before running the application, ensure you have the following installed:
+Before running the application, ensure you have the following installed:  <br />
 Python (>=3.6)  <br />
 Flask  <br />
 Matplotlib  <br />